Keerthanas72/grocery-list/README.md

 Grocery List App This is a lightweight web application for managing your grocery list.
 Users can add, remove, and mark items as completed.
 The app utilizes HTML, CSS, and JavaScript for the frontend and stores data locally to maintain the list across sessions.

 Features:
--Add items to your grocery list by typing them into the input field and clicking the "Add Item" button or pressing Enter.
--Remove items from the list by clicking the "Remove" button next to each item.
+-Add items to your grocery list by typing them into the input field and clicking the "Add Item" button or pressing Enter.\n -Remove items from the list by clicking the "Remove" button next to each item.
 -Mark items as completed by clicking on them.
 Clicking again will unmark them.
 -Reset the entire list to start over by clicking the "Reset List" button.